harrymt/learn-design-patterns/README.md

 ## Bridge [A]
 ## Composite [A]
 ## Decorator [A++]

+Allows you to easily chain lots of different classes together, with a history, so calling one method, calls the same method on all the other classes that are chained before it.

 > You offer a base service with additional items, each one of these items extends a base class via an interface.
 You can create a service then add on additional items to build up a list of multiple functions by chaining them together.